jjozefowicz/allegro-live/README.md

 # allegro-live
-Small demo created for training purposes.
+Small demo created for training purposes: fetch info about recently purchased offers and show its location on Google Maps.

 Before use, you have to edit allegro account params in server.js file.